anton-l/sklearn-docker-api/README.md

 │   └── train.py
 ├── models  # a place for your trained model dumps
 │   └── svm.joblib
+├── service  # api service directory
-├── .dockerignore  # list of files that aren't needed inside the docker container ├── api.py  # the main script for our model server
+│   ├── api.py  # the main script for our model server
+|   └── utils.py  # utility functions, e.g. a logging helper
-├── conda-env.yml  # conda environment configuration
+├── .dockerignore  # list of files that aren't needed inside the docker container ├── conda-env.yml  # conda environment configuration ├── Dockerfile  # docker image configuration
 ├── dev.compose.yml  # docker-compose configuration for a DEVELOPMENT deployment
-├── Dockerfile  # docker image configuration
-├── prod.compose.yml  # docker-compose configuration for a PRODUCTION deployment
+└── prod.compose.yml  # docker-compose configuration for a PRODUCTION deployment
-└── utils.py  # utility functions, e.g. logging helper

 ```

 ### Where to look first